uit-no-old/incoming/doc/roadmap.md

 Any or all of the following (cans that can probably be kicked down the road):

 * improved logging
+* improved acquisition of app configuration (check TODO note in source)
 * proper error codes everywhere
 * incoming.set\_server\_hostname default could be better.
 Let Incoming!! backend figure this out an use template substitution in the JS library?
 * HTTP API: return values in response bodies are okay, but what do with error messages?
 More or less fitting HTTP error code and error message in response body is not too nice.
 Use JSON in responses?